Our free membership, business.com+, takes the pain out of choosing new business services.

 At the heart of Kanter’s management theory is the idea that people derive power from alliances they form with superiors, peers and subordinates.
 Sometimes, achievement depends on how well you exert your leadership influence on others.
 To improve manager-employee relationships, encourage more collaboration among your team, including yourself.
 Build partnerships in which workers solve problems together; also, invite team members to engage in discussions with you and to give their points of view on managerial issues you’re facing.

 This collaboration also means making connections outside the office.
-Set up more social events for your team members to get to know one another on a personal level — not just in terms of the work they do.
+Set up social events for your team members to get to know one another personally — not just in terms of the work they do.
 Team-building activities, like a scavenger hunt or happy hour, can go a long way in forging new friendships and partnerships with your staff.
 When team members enjoy working with each other, it improves employee engagement.

 5. Never give up.

 For business owners to successfully lead a company and managers to execute change properly, they must be resilient in the face of adversity.
 It’s easy for leaders to encourage communication and create a positive work environment when everything is going well.
-But when challenges arrive, the strongest managers maintain that perspective; they persist until the job is complete, regardless of the circumstances.
+But when challenges arise, the strongest managers maintain that “never give up” perspective; they persist until the job is complete, regardless of the circumstances.

 Change often takes longer than you anticipate, and, during the process, it can be hard to discern accomplishments from failures.
-Be flexible in your approach, however, and maintain your persistence.
+Be flexible in your approach.
 Resilience will trickle down to your team members, making them mentally stronger and more motivated.
 Everyone on the team will feel accomplished after seeing the success that resulted from their persistence and fortitude.
-By empowering your staff in this way, you can also help prevent employee burnout and reduce turnover.
+Empowering your staff in this way can also help prevent employee burnout and reduce turnover.

 TipBottom line